 Have you remodeled your master closet?
 If not, what’s on your list for a dream closet?
 I’d love to hear your thoughts in the comments!

-Make sure you see all of the other closet renovations that I’ve done in this house.
+Make sure you see all of the other budget-friendly closet renovations that I’ve done in this house, including my son’s closet, my girls’ shared closet, and the awkward closet under the stairs.
 There’s only one closet that remains untouched by me.
 I wonder how long that will last?

 Check out all of the Stacy’s Savings Total Home Makeover posts here!